Some of the most troublesome issues for people living between frackers and “their” profit are the dishonest “by any means” tactics that frackers use.

 Mineral rights, by contrast, give you the right to what’s beneath, and are often severed from surface rights.
 In other words, and unbeknownst to many homeowners, someone else owns what’s beneath their yard.
 “Sellers aren’t legally required to disclose” that they’ve severed mineral rights and are only selling you surface rights, in many cases.

 Complicating this is that traditional wells were not nearly as intrusive.
 So at the time many of the old leases were drawn up, the concerns just weren’t the same.
 You could have an old well on your farm without having to lose all the other value of the land your family enjoyed.
 Traditional wells were drilled vertically, more or less straight down.
 Horizontal fracturing–or fracking—is new.
 Frackers drill down and then over by as much as a mile, trying to split apart layers of earth to get to shale gas.
-This is why today’s wells are so much more dangerous to surface water like lakes and to groundwater used for drinking water well.
+The costs and risks of these operations are socialized primarily on local populations.
+This includes not only clean up costs, but also health impacts like the low birthweights that occur near fracking operations—and the long-term healthcare costs families pay when trying to deal with the consequences.

 So… if someone severed the mineral rights from your property in the past—whether it was your own great great great grandfather or just a random former owner—there’s not a whole lot you can do but cry.
 A fracker like Antero wanting to set up a drilling rig or pump station in your yard, your horse pasture, your creek, your hunting property, or essentially wherever they like… that’s often difficult to oppose.
 Your surface rights don’t adequately protect you, because this is a new process, and bought-off legislators are representing extraction companies–not you.